-The most common side effects of reslizumab are nasopharyngitis, upper respiratory tract infections and myalgias.
+The most common side effect of reslizumab is oropharyngeal pain.

 The most common side effects with benralizumab are headache, pharyngitis and pyrexia.
 Hypersensitivity reactions have been reported rarely with benralizumab.
 Benralizumab binds to the Fc receptor on natural killer cells which markedly lowers eosinophils by inducing apoptosis.
 It is unclear if this has any important clinical implications at this time.